 Regular and punctual attendance is not only a legal requirement but it is essential for scholars to maximise the opportunities available to them.
-We are ‘Growing a Community of Excellence’ and attendance is key to supporting this along with being kind, working hard and building their character.
+We are ‘growing a community of excellence’ and attendance is key to supporting this along with our scholars being kind, working hard and building their character.

-Is the school expecting every scholar to get 100% attendance?
+Is the school expecting every scholar to achieve 100% attendance?

-Although we understand that not every scholar will be able to achieve 100%, we always encourage our scholars to attend school as much as possible.
+Although we understand during the year that there will be genuine reasons for absence and that therefore not every scholar will be able to achieve 100%, we always encourage our scholars to attend school as much as possible.

 What if my child is ill?

 You will need to contact the school office each morning so we can update our registers.
 We will ask for a reason for absence for our records.
 Longer periods of illness absence (over 3 days) can only be authorised if medical evidence is shown to the school office.
+If you have received a medical evidence letter as your child’s attendance is below 96% due to illness, then any future absences that may occur can only be authorised when medical evidence has been provided.
 Medical evidence can be things such as named prescriptions or medication, appointment cards or notes from the doctor.

 What if my child has a medical condition that may affect their attendance?